y60yu1ii/serial_flutter_blue/README.md

 ```

 - Extend the uartconfig clas if you are not using the Nordic UART service UUID, or you wish to set up MTU
+- Create a files, say `myconfig.dart`, and add the following,

 ``` dart